-The email templates feature allows you to send emails to your respondents based on their selected answers or a quiz/survey score.
-This is a great way to keep your respondents engaged!
-Email templates are so useful because each email can be customized according to each respondent's answers or score using editor variables.
+Email templates feature allows you to send messages to your respondents based on their selected answers or a quiz/survey score.
+This is a great way to keep your respondents engaged.
+Email templates are so useful because each message can be customized according to each respondent's answers or score using editor variables.

 You'll need to fill in these fields:

-1. Name - Fill in the name of your template.
-Make sure it contains the purpose or meaning of the email so that it will be clear later on which email you want to send in which situation.
-This title cannot be changed once you've saved the template.
+- Name: Fill in the name of your template.
+Make sure it contains the purpose or meaning of the message so that it will be clear later on which message you want to send in which situation.

-3. Sender address - Type the email address you want to use to send out the emails.
-The actual email sent from our app will be sent from email@example.com.
-If you want a custom email address as Sender Address, some DNS (Domain Name System) settings are required by you.
+- Sender address: Type the email address you want to use to send out the messages.
+Note that the mail will actually be sent from email@example.com.
+If you want a custom mail address as Sender Address, some DNS (Domain Name System) settings are required by you.
 Contact firstname.lastname@example.org for more information.
-The reply-to address will be the same as the address the email was sent from - so your own email address will be the reply-to address only if you have set up DNS settings.
+The reply-to address will be the address you used as a sender.

-4. Sender name - Enter your name to make the email more personal.
+- Sender name: Enter your name to make the message more personal.
 You can also enter the company name.

-6. Body - This is the text of the email.
+- Body: This is the text of your message.
 You can choose which information you want to include and you can also include links.
-Make your email look more exciting by formatting your text (see this guide more info) and including editor variables.
-Add media to your message to liven it up!
+Make your message look more exciting by formatting your text (read about the rich text editor) and including editor variables

-Tip: Add variables in the body of your email to personalize it according to respondents' answers.
-You can give them advice based on their answers, tell them what steps to take now or show them an overview of what they wrote.
+Add variables in the body of your message to personalize it according to respondents' answers.
+You can call them by name, tell them their score, give them advice based on their answers, or show them an overview of what they wrote.

-When should the email you've just written be sent out?
-Once you've filled in all the fields we've just discussed above, you'll find the section where you can schedule the email and create rules for sending the email.
+You have the option to select the time but also under which conditions your message will be sent out.
+Once you've filled in all the previous fields, you'll find the section where you can schedule the mail and create rules for sending it out.

-Onwards!
-Click on the arrow to choose the criteria for your rule.
+To add logic rules and control the conditions under which your message will be sent, click on the dropdown arrow to choose the criteria for your rule.

-You can now specify for which given answer you want the email to be sent, or to certain contacts, or add a few more rules and make your own combination.
+You can now set the rules for a specific answer on question, for certain contacts, or add a few more rules and make your own combination.
 Let's look at the options in detail:

 - Use the drop-down menus to create your rules.
 As you select an option from each drop-down, a new box will appear so you can choose the next part of the rule.